Yusuf619/nates-online-store/README.md

 Javascript
 User access the website and browse through stock
-User clicks on add to cart and all the clicked items appear on the cart modal
+User clicks on add to cart and all the clicked items appear on the cart modal User can view items in pretty photo via the lookbook